Olian04/discord-sometimes-helpful-bot/README.md

-# discord-raid-bot
+# discord-sometimes-helpful-bot
-A discord chat bot that provides tools for raiding.
+A discord chat bot that provides tools for orginizing and managing raiding.

 ## Features: